bjoerne2/language-redirect/src/readme.txt

 * Consider all languages of HTTP_ACCEPT_LANGUAGE based on their q factor
 * Support country based locales like en-US
 * Try to match languages prefixes of country based locales as a fallback, e.g. given 'en-US' in header and 'en' in configuration

+= 1.0.3 =
+* Redirect only if /index.php was invoked.
+This is the case for all frontend visits.
+* Don't redirect robots.txt
+* Delete options when plugin is uninstalled